Find our best fixed rate ISAs

 Can I have more than one fixed-rate ISA?

 Yes, you can open a new fixed-rate cash ISA each year, so it is possible to have several running simultaneously.
-However, you can only pay new money into one cash ISA product in any given year.
+Plus, you can split the allowance across multiple cash ISAs - this is a new rule which gives savers more flexibility and access to the best rates.

 What is an ISA bond?